sheishistoric/theatre-blog/_posts/2019-03-17-merrily-we-roll-along.md

 - My other favorite song in this show, "Franklin Shepherd Inc.", was performed beautifully by Manu Narayan.
 - The added scene with Beth's parents felt very off - not sure why they chose to include it?
 - Didn't get the joke about Evelyn until much much later.
+- This is one of my favorite shows ever (and maybe my favorite Sondheim), so I'm really glad I've finally seen a performance of the show no one can get quite right.